 If you’re planning to fly home this Thanksgiving, the best time to book your Thanksgiving travel plans was the week of Oct.
 31. For those that are running a little late, there might just be a silver lining.

 RewardExpert analyzed five years’ worth of flight data for 45 major US airports and the top 10 domestic airlines to come up with its Thanksgiving 2016 Holiday Travel Forecast.
 They learned that your odds of an on-time arrival vary quite a bit depending on the airport, airline and day of travel.

-Because the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast, those who’ve yet to buy their Thanksgiving tickets can use the following data to avoid any potential delays.
+Because the last thing you want is to be stuck in an airport while your family is gathered ’round the table, getting ready to devour a turkey feast, those who’ve yet to buy their tickets can use the following data to avoid any potential Thanksgiving travel delays.

 According to RewardExpert, the Monday before Thanksgiving is said to be the best day for early birds who are hoping to arrive a few days ahead of time, since this day historically shows the second-least number of delays.